How to use the Postoria MCP server

 Authorization: Bearer pst_live_your_postoria_api_key_here

-If your client asks for the token value and separately asks for the header scheme, enter only the API key as the token value and choose Bearer as the scheme.
+If the client asks for the token value and separately asks for the header scheme, enter only the API key as the token value and choose Bearer as the scheme.

-Do not paste the word Bearer into the token field unless your MCP client explicitly asks for the full header value.
+Do not paste the word Bearer into the token field unless the MCP client explicitly asks for the full header value.

 After connecting, ask the client to scan or load the available tools.